samsquanchgames/components/README.md

 created for the purposes of writing games.
 The current list of components includes:

 * Dialogue - Manage in-game conversations with multiple characters.
-We also built a free [http://dialogue-editor.appspot.com/](dialogue editor) to make interfacing between writers and game logic easier.
+We also built a free [dialogue editor](http://dialogue-editor.appspot.com/) to make interfacing between writers and game logic easier.
 * I18n - Translate in-game text.

 Author: John Luxford <lux@samsquanchgames.com>